Hexagram 20:

 Oracle Bone Etymology

-Wind (☴) sits below, Earth (☷) sits above—the wind blows over the earth, going far and wide.
+Wind (☴) above, Earth (☷) below—wind blows over the earth, touching everything, changing everything.

 Traditional Use